ViewComponents are a special kind of View that is designed to be easily composable,

 Kind: instance method of Model

-Generate getter/setter for the given key.
-In order to emit change events.
+Generate getter/setter for the given attribute key to emit change events.

 Kind: instance method of Model